 The Professional Standards Authority for Health and Social Care promotes the health, safety and wellbeing of patients, service users and the public by raising standards of regulation and voluntary registration of people working in health and care.
 They are an independent body, accountable to the UK Parliament.

-They oversee the work of nine statutory bodies that regulate health professionals in the UK and social workers in England.
+They oversee the work of ten statutory bodies that regulate health professionals in the UK and social workers in England.
 They review the regulators’ performance and audit and scrutinise their decisions about whether people on their registers are fit to practise.

 Read more about the Professional Standards Authority.